Grandfather Mountain Highland Games: Dancing

 The Grandfather Mountain Highland Games has been designated by the Scottish Official Board of Highland Dancing as the official site of the Atlantic International championship.
-Each dancer must dance four separate dances laid down by the board of Highland Dancing and each is judged accordingly.
+Each dancer must dance four separate dances laid down by the Board of Highland Dancing and each is judged accordingly.
 People come from all over the world to compete and also to watch the best dancers in the nation compete.
-The United States Inter-Regional Championship has been held at the games twice in the past, thanks to retired dance director Anne Andrews.
+The United States Inter-regional Championship has been held at the games twice in the past, thanks to retired dance director Anne Andrews.
 Pat Johnston is the director of dance now, and has recently restarted a dance camp in the mountains (a week before the games) by the dreams of Sally Southerland.
-There is also the chance for everyone to try out their highland dancing skills at the many evening events that feature piping and highland reels.
+There is also the chance for everyone to try out their highland dancing skills at the many evening events that feature piping and Highland reels.

 Games

 Besides the traditional track sports, there are several heavy sports competitions that take place throughout the games.
 One of the best parts about the games is that people of all ages and skill can participate in the games.
 There is a day for professional competitors and one for amateurs and over 40 competitors as well.
-In addition, the children at the festival can also have the chance to practice their own skills at traditional highland games.
-Competitions include the hammer throw, weight toss, turning the caber, turning the sheaf, Highland wrestling, kilted mile run and the clan tug-o-war.
+In addition, the children at the festival can also have the chance to practice their own skills at traditional Highland games.
+Competitions include the hammer throw, weight toss, caber toss, sheaf toss, Highland wrestling, kilted mile run, and the clan tug of war.